I am a Physicist who turned into a Data Scientist to contribute to our society by supporting the energy transition via data-driven approaches.

 Recent highlights

 Constructing new transmission lines in power grids may induce Braess' Paradox, i.e. reduce system stability.
 Our approach, identifies Braessian lines and may guide grid extension plans.
-Nature Communications 2022
+Nature Communications 2022 (I also published a German public science article in Spektrum)

 If any of this sounds interesting to you, feel free to get in touch